fishyeffs/DVMA/Vulns/BadPINHash/BadPINHash.md

 The [solution can be found here].

 ## The Fix
-There are several ways to fix this vulnerability, the first being using a randomly generated salt and storing it securely.
+There are several ways to fix this vulnerability, the first being using a randomly generated salt and the second is storing it securely.
+Typically, the SHA family of hashes aren't used to secure passwords, as they can be cracked reasonably quickly by any bruteforcing algorithm that utilises a GPU in [hash cracking].
+Instead, algorithms like [BCrypt] are used for encryption using a 448 bit key and adding random garbage in.

 Here is the code to [add a salt] to the algorithm.